-This project occured in 5 steps that will take place between 2023- 2027.
-We began by collecting data on the challenges and supports of school meals within the School District of Philadelphia (link needs assessment report).
-From this, we entered Phase 2 of the study (steps 2-4) where we will hold planning meetings with 4 partner schools.
-These planning meetings were used to address the main themes that were identified in the needs assessment.
+This is a 5-step project that runs from 2023-2027.
+We began by collecting data on the challenges and supports of school meals within the School District of Philadelphia (2023-24).
+From this, we entered Phase 2 of the study (steps 2-4; 2024-25) where we held planning meetings with 4 partner schools.
+These meetings were used to address the main themes that were identified in the needs assessment.
 We co-created procedures to improve the implementation of school meals based off of the SISTER School Implementation Strategies, Translating ERIC Resources Project.

-Throughout this year of our study, we held collaboration meetings to select and design strategies for each school.
+In the second year of the study, we held collaboration meetings to select and design strategies for each school.
 These meetings involved a team of community members, including students, parents, teachers, school staff, and food service workers.
-The model below outlines the structure of our three meetings, as well as the start of our testing phase.
+The model below outlines the structure of our three meetings, as well as the start of our testing phase in the 2025-26 school year.

 Strategy Rollout